Using a Food Mill

 With the basic model 250 strainer, you get everything you need to turn whole tomatoes or apples into sauce or butter.

 In order to use this food mill, you need to clamp it to a counter, table or other heavy surface.
 The clamp is attached to the base of the mill and is a standard style c clamp, made of metal and very sturdy.
-Make sure your counter or table is at least an inch thick and that there is two inches of depth to accommodate the clamp.
-My counter tops don’t overhang the cabinet base enough for the clamp to attach, for example and my kitchen table is round, which is also unsuitable.
+Make sure your counter or table is at least an inch thick, with two inches of depth to accommodate the clamp.
+My counter tops don’t overhang the cabinet base enough for the clamp to attach and my kitchen table is round, which is also unsuitable.
 I knew this would be the case from reading reviews, so I was prepared and clamped my mill to a pair of stacked wooden cutting boards.

 Once the base is clamped, there’s a metal spring that slips over the internal stake, and then a plastic spiral slips over the spring.
 The screen, which includes a separate gasket, must be pushed over the plastic spiral while the spring is compressed.
 A quick turn holds the screen in place, forming a closed loop.
 There’s a plastic cone that fits over the end of the plastic spiral to direct the waste (peels and seeds) as they are extruded.
 Finally, there’s a large plastic hopper that sits in the metal base and funnels raw materials into the mill.
 A detachable crank moves the fruit through the spiral, extruding the pulp and juice while funneling the peel and seeds away.

 That sounds….efficient.
-Is the model 250 actually good at straining food?
+Is the food mill actually good at straining food?